-- 5.4.1 The proposals will potentially result in the disturbance or destruction of an outlier sett with five holes (S5). - 5.4.2 Brown hare currently make use of the site for foraging.
+- 5.4.1 The proposals will result in the destruction of an active single hole outlier sett (S13). - 5.4.2 Brown hare currently make use of the site for foraging.
 In the absence of mitigation, the proposals would reduce the available foraging resource available to the species.
 However, the retained modified grasslands will be retained and enhanced to increase their species and structural diversity.
 There are similarly suitable fields to the north-east and south-west and connectivity to these features will be maintained along the northern and southern site boundaries. - 5.4.3 The modified grassland habitats within the site are currently unsuitable for reptiles, however, they will be subject to enhancements to increase their species and structural diversity which will increase their suitability for reptiles.
-The scattered trees felled in the east of the site will be used to create log piles in the north-west of the site. - 5.4.4 Clearance of trees and scrub has the potential to result in the destruction of an active bird nest, if present.
+The scattered trees felled in the east of the site will be used to create log piles in the north-west of the site. - 5.4.4 Clearance of trees and scrub has the potential to result in the destruction of an active bird nest, if present. - 5.4.5 Limited lighting will be required within the site for security purposes.
+Lighting could impact foraging and commuting (there are no opportunities for roosting bats in proximity to the compounds).
+Lighting will therefore be sensitively designed to ensure no impacts arise.